Rectangle-Technologies/CapEdge-Nodejs/API_Documentation.md

 **Description:** Retrieves demat accounts with optional filtering by user or broker.
 Demat accounts link users to brokers and maintain trading balances.
 Each account includes references to the user and broker for complete context.

 **Business Logic:**
-- Fetch demat accounts with optional filters
+- Fetch demat accounts with filters.
+Either one of userAccountId or brokerId should be present in query parameter
 - Join with user accounts and brokers tables
 - Apply pagination
 - Return demat accounts with nested user and broker details